petrachi/css_grid/README.md

 * :class => String or Symbol - set the class attribute for the container.
 * :nested => :spans - allow to use *_span tags directly inside the block passed by.
 * :disable => :spans or :container or [:spans, :container] - disable automatic creation of *_spans tags, or container tag, or both, allow you to handle this part manually.
-* :spans => Hash (authorized keys are :class, :prepend, :append) - pass by options to automatic created *_spans tags.
+* :spans => Hash (authorized keys are :id, :class, :prepend, :append) - pass by options to automatic created *_spans tags.
-* :rows => Hash (authorized keys are :class and :nested) - pass by options to automatic created rows tags.
+* :rows => Hash (authorized keys are :id, :class and :nested) - pass by options to automatic created rows tags.

-Note that :
+Note :
+* You can use procs in :spans/:id, :spans/:class, :rows/:id and :rows/:class

+Also :
 * :nested also accept :container as a value (works the same way as :disable).
 It allows to use *_col_container inside a *_span tag. :nested_with => Integer must be informed in that case, telling the width of the span you'r in.
 * the GridHelper automaticly calculate if you are in a nested container and pass options :nested=>:container and :nested_width on his own.
 So you normaly don't have to care about that.